 1335 H St., NE

 Tots in the know (information is power in this town, even among the pint-sized) head to the Capitol Hill location and ask for a look in the toybox.
 They get their pick of one to borrow while parents wait for some comfort food and maybe one of the diner's famed adult milkshakes.
-Our source at the brand new Ted's Bulletin location in Fairfax tells us they're building up their toybox now and will have it ready soon.
+Our source at the Ted's Bulletin location in Fairfax tells us they also have a worth-a-look toybox.
 At any of the restaurant's locations, drooling over the mouth-watering homemade poptarts and other tasty treats in the bakery cases up front is another way to easily kill five minutes of your wait time.

 505 8th St. SE (Capitol Hill)